 Wisdom Tooth Extraction Recovery

 Wisdom teeth, or the third molars, are the last of your teeth to emerge, often coming in during your late teen years or early 20s.
 For many people, wisdom teeth pose significant oral health problems, including severe pain and infections.
 The only way to deal with problems caused by wisdom teeth is to extract them.
-Extracting your wisdom teeth requires a surgical procedure with which Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio have many years of experience performing.
+Extracting your wisdom teeth requires a surgical procedure with which Rekos & Border Oral Surgery have many years of experience performing.
 After your surgery, there will be a recovery period.

 Pain and Swelling